carogaltier/medscheduler/docs/index.md

 # Medscheduler

-**Medscheduler** is a Python library for generating synthetic outpatient scheduling datasets.
+**Medscheduler** is a Python library for generating fully synthetic outpatient scheduling datasets.
-It creates realistic but fully synthetic data for teaching, dashboards and prototyping without privacy concerns.
+It provides realistic yet non-identifiable data for **education**, **research**, and **prototyping**, enabling the exploration of healthcare operations without privacy risks.

+## Introduction

+Access to real-world healthcare data is often limited by privacy regulations, ethical restrictions, and administrative barriers.
+Because most clinical records contain identifiable or sensitive information, researchers and educators must navigate complex approval processes that can delay innovation and hinder reproducibility.

+**Synthetic data** offer a practical solution.
+They are artificially generated datasets that reproduce the statistical structure of real-world data without including identifiable patient information.
+**Medscheduler** simulates outpatient appointment activity through a parameterized scheduler that reproduces plausible demographic distributions, booking behaviors, and attendance patterns.
+Default configurations are informed by **NHS England outpatient statistics** and peer-reviewed research on punctuality, rebooking, and visit frequency.

+## Key features and use cases

+- End-to-end synthetic scheduling pipeline (slots, patients, appointments).
+- Configurable parameters for calendars, slot density, fill rates, rebooking, attendance, and punctuality.
+- Safe for sharing — fully synthetic and privacy-preserving.
+- Ready for analytics and visualization with pandas and matplotlib.
+- Suitable for:
+  - **Education and training** in health data science and operational analytics.
+  - **Prototyping and experimentation** with scheduling algorithms, dashboards, and predictive models.
+  - **Open and reproducible research** without the constraints of restricted datasets.

+## Simulation overview

-The library simulates three main components:
+The generator models a synthetic outpatient scheduling system with three core components:

-- **Slots**: configurable appointment calendars (days, hours, and density).
+- **Slots** — Configurable daily calendars with working days, operating hours, and slot density.
-- **Patients**: synthetic registry with realistic age–sex distribution.
+- **Patients** — Synthetic registry with realistic age-sex distributions derived from NHS data.
-- **Appointments**: the main table linking slots and patients with attendance outcomes.
+- **Appointments** — Booked appointments linking patients to slots with probabilistic attendance, cancellations, and rebooking outcomes.

-Outputs are returned as pandas DataFrames, with optional CSV export.
+Outputs are returned as **pandas DataFrames**, with optional CSV export.

-## Key features

-- Synthetic scheduling pipeline: slots, patients, and appointments.
-- Configurable: working days, hours, slot density, attendance rates, cancellations, rebooking.
-- Safe for sharing: fully synthetic, no real patient data.
-- Analytics ready: integration with pandas and visualization helpers.

----

 ## User Guide